• Home

 Broad-spectrum penicillins

-Broad-spectrum penicillins, such as ampicillin and amoxicillin, can lead to yeast infection.
+Broad-spectrum penicillins, such as ampicillin and amoxicillin, can cause yeast infections.

 Tetracyclines